A Pacific Crest Trail planning guide. A way to get an overview of this wonderful trail without being bogged down with

 ALDHA-West ALDHA’s sister organization that focuses primarily on Western trails, including the PCT

-Whiteblaze.net Though AT focused, the OTHER TRAILS section is getting growing use www.whiteblaze.net
+Whiteblaze.net Though AT focused, the OTHER TRAILS, including the PCT, section is getting growing use www.whiteblaze.net

 A site with journals, forums and a regularly updated snow percentage level along the PCT.